quicwg/base-drafts/draft-ietf-quic-transport.md

 packet number received on a successfully authenticated packet.
 Recovering the full packet number is necessary to successfully remove packet protection.

-Once packet number protection is removed, the packet number is decoded by finding the packet number value that is closest to the next expected packet.
+Once header protection is removed, the packet number is decoded by finding the packet number value that is closest to the next expected packet.
 The next expected packet is the highest received packet number plus one.
 For example, if the highest successfully authenticated packet had a packet number of 0xa82f30ea, then a packet containing a 16-bit value of 0x9b32 will be decoded as 0xa8309b32.
 Example pseudo-code for packet number decoding can be found in
 {{sample-packet-number-decoding}}.